SynSur: An end-to-end generative pipeline for synthetic industrial surface defect generation and detection: Conclusion

 \section{Conclusion}

-We presented an end-to-end pipeline for generating annotated synthetic defect images, combining VLM-assisted prompt construction, LoRA-adapted diffusion, mask-guided inpainting, sample filtering, and automatic label derivation via SAM\,3~\cite{carion2025sam3segmentconcepts} for BSData~\cite{schlagenhauf2021industrial}.
-On BSData, the generated samples are sufficiently realistic to support object detector training as augmentation: synthetic-only training remains clearly inferior to real-only training, but mixed and union settings can preserve performance and yield modest gains in selected detector configurations.
-The MSD~\cite{zhang2022fdsnet} transfer study shows that most stages of the pipeline carry over to a second defect domain, while also highlighting that annotation quality and stage-specific adaptation remain critical for reliable gains.
-LoRA adaptation proved essential for matching domain-specific defect appearance in both settings.\\ \textbf{Limitations and Future Work.} Our experiments also reveal clear limits.
-Synthetic-only training remains inferior to real-only training, and augmentation benefits are sensitive to mask quality, domain-specific tuning, and detector architecture.
-Further limitations include the single-defect-type focus, global prompting without controlled variation, and domain-dependent annotation quality.
-Future work will address these factors through multi-class synthesis, learned placement priors, prompt diversification, adaptive mask generation, automated LoRA selection, and closed-loop refinement driven by detector feedback.
+We presented SynSur, a fully automated end-to-end pipeline for generating annotated synthetic defect images that addresses the labeled-data bottleneck in industrial visual inspection.
+Combining VLM-based prompting, metric-guided filtering, and SAM3~\cite{carion2025sam3segmentconcepts}–based label derivation, it requires no manual prompt engineering, annotation, or sample curation.
+On BSData~\cite{schlagenhauf2021industrial}, synthetic augmentation yields consistent AP improvements and substantially narrows the gap to full real-data performance in scarce-data regimes — the most practically relevant setting.
+LoRA proved essential for domain-consistent defect appearance, and the MSD~\cite{zhang2022fdsnet} transfer study confirms pipeline portability at modest engineering cost.\\ \textbf{Limitations and Future Work.} Synthetic-only training remains inferior to real-only training, and augmentation benefits are sensitive to mask quality, domain-specific tuning, and detector architecture.
+Further limitations include the single-defect-type focus and global prompting without controlled variation.
+Future work will pursue multi-class synthesis, learned placement priors, prompt diversification, adaptive mask generation, automated LoRA selection, and closed-loop refinement driven by detector feedback.